shoui520/shoui520.github.io/docs/vn.md

 - Allow Windows Firewall connection if prompted.

 **Step 4.
 Hook the visual novel.**

 - Open the visual novel and start the game.
-(Get out of the main menu.)
+(Get out of the main menu and into the game.)
-- Open Textractor, and click "Attach to game" (If you don't see your game, relaunch Textractor with administrator privileges.)
+- Open Textractor, and click "Attach to game" (If you don't see your game, relaunch Textractor as Administrator.
 - After the game is hooked, advance through the text in the visual novel.
 (Click through the game to get about 2-3 lines after hooking)
 - **Find the right hook.** In Textractor, click an option from the drop down list on the top.
 Then use the arrow keys ++down++ / ++up++ to find the hook that matches the text from your game.